 Also, I chose an internet plan with a lower download speed.
 My husband ran a test on our wifi and found the speed we were at was comparable to what we would get on the new plan.
 So we switched, and have never experienced any difference.

-Call your cable company and negotiate a lower price or find a cheaper plan.
+Call your cable company and/or internet provider to negotiate a lower price or find a cheaper plan.

 If there isn’t one that suits your fancy, find another provider.
 Or, better yet, cut the cord and go without a cable bill all together.